rdwilliamson/glacier/README.md

 `glacier job archive us-east-1 testvault archiveid snstopic "Descripiton of retrieval job"` `glacier job get archive us-east-1 testvault jobid file.zip`

-Downloading a large file in 64 MiB parts.
-It will initiate the retrieval job, wait and periodically poll to see if the retrieval is complete, and then download the file.
+Downloading a large file in 64 MiB parts by initiating the retrieval job, waiting and periodically poll to see if the retrieval is complete, and then download the file:
 `glacier job run us-east-1 testvault archiveid 64 file.zip`